influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.1/concepts/glossary.md

 ## precision

-The precision configuration setting determines how much timestamp precision is retained by the input plugins.
+The precision configuration setting determines how much timestamp precision is retained in the points received from input plugins.
 All incoming timestamps are truncated to the given precision.
-Telegraf then pads the truncated timestamps with zeros to create a nanosecond timestamp; input plugins must emit all timestamps in nanoseconds.
+Telegraf then pads the truncated timestamps with zeros to create a nanosecond timestamp; output plugins will emit timestamps in nanoseconds.
 Valid precisions are `ns`, `us` or `µs`, `ms`, and `s`.

 For example, if the precision is set to `ms`, the nanosecond epoch timestamp `1480000000123456789` would be truncated to `1480000000123` in millisecond precision and then padded with zeroes to make a new, less precise nanosecond timestamp of `1480000000123000000`.